The M+G+R Foundation

 The one single social disorder which is causing the most concern to Roman Catholics worldwide is the increased amount of failed marriages and the conflict with the rightful teaching of the Church about the indissolubility of the Sacrament of Matrimony (1).

-Precisely, the underlying reason for the increase in failed marriages - the improper pre-nuptial instruction - provides the groundwork for the theological solution to what appears to be an insoluble problem.
+Precisely, the underlying reason for the increase in failed marriages —the improper pre-nuptial instruction— provides the groundwork for the theological solution to what appears to be an insoluble problem.

-Our Lord Jesus Christ spoke so clearly against divorce that engaging in debates, as many do, to find a different interpretation, of the very clear and correct position of the Church, is an exercise in futility.
 However, the reality of so many fine and faithful Catholics who, after trying all possible remedies, had to seek separation from their spouse and wish to marry again needs redress.
 Would God allow such a tragic scenario without showing a coherent remedy?

 No, He would not.
 Only man is capable of sowing so much misery and only man, with the Grace of God, can right such wrong.
 Allow us to elaborate.